 - Look at parenting courses available in your area.
 'I've found them really educational and empowering'

 - Write your schedule down somewhere.
 ‘I use a diary to keep track of everything we have going on.
 For me, if it’s not in the diary, it doesn’t happen!'

 - Budget regularly and carefully.
 ‘I work out all my expenses and how much I need to set aside each week so that when the bill is due, the money is there to pay it.
 I opened a separate account to pay my bill money into, and any automatic payments come out of that account.
 With gas and electricity, I pay the budgeted amount directly to the provider each week, and love receiving a bill that says I’m in credit!’

-Want to chat to @taokat and other parents in our forums?
+Want to chat to @taokat and other parents in our forums and get more help for single mums?
 Head here or click the 'Forums' button at the top right of the page and join our parent community.